Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 Middle Tiffany Mountain Summit Views

-This summit had similar views as Rock Mountain, so the yellow pup and I didn’t stay long here.
-I would’ve liked to spend more time in the area.
-But we still needed to get to our final goal, Tiffany Mountain, before sundown.
+The summit had views similar to Rock Mountain, so we didn’t stay long.
+I would’ve liked to spend more time checking out other places in the area.
+But we still needed to reach our final goal, Tiffany Mountain, before sundown.

 The gurgling croak of Ravens echoed through the basins as we reached back at Honeymoon Pass.
 I had thought of climbing via the northwest saddle, but I wasn’t sure if it was doable for the pup.
 Besides, we needed more water from the basin.